Peter Queally (fighter)

-Peter Queally (born February 19, 1985) is an Irish mixed martial artist currently competing in Bellator's Lightweight division.
-A professional competitor since 2012, he has also competed for Extreme Fighting Championship, BAMMA, Cage Warriors and Fight Nights Global.
+Peter Queally (born February 19, 1985) is an Irish mixed martial artist currently competing in the Lightweight division.
+A professional competitor since 2012, he has also competed for Bellator MMA, Extreme Fighting Championship, BAMMA, Cage Warriors and Fight Nights Global.

 Background

-Born in Dungarven, Co.
-Waterford he is currently fighting out of Dublin, Ireland, he is a member of SBG Ireland with head coach John Kavanagh with notable teammates such as Conor McGregor, Artem Lobov & Gunnar Nelson.
-He is the owner/coach of SBG in Naas, Co.
-Kildare.
+Born in Dungarvan, County Waterford he is currently fighting out of Dublin, Ireland, he is a member of SBG Ireland with head coach John Kavanagh with notable teammates such as Conor McGregor, Artem Lobov & Gunnar Nelson.
+He is the owner/coach of SBG in Naas, County Kildare.

 Mixed martial arts career

 Early career

 Queally began training Brazilian jiu-jitsu at the age of 21, where he eventually achieved his blue belt.

 Queally held an amateur record of 4–1 since the beginning of his Mixed Martial Artist career in 2010.
 Queally made his professional MMA debut in European based promotion Cage Contenders in 2012 and won via unanimous decision against opponent Kieran O'Donnell.
 Queally would quickly obtain three decision wins on the regional scene before making the step up to Cage Warriors, where he lost his first fight.
 Queally fought in South Africa for Extreme Fighting Championship, before fighting in Italy and Poland, where he won both of his fights.

 In 2016 Queally had two bouts in BAMMA, where he went 1-1.